Solarchainlabs/solarchain-exchange/README.md

 # Deployed Addresses

-Deployed contracts' addresses for all supported networks can be found [here](./projects/hardhat-deploy/networks/)
+Deployed contracts' addresses for all supported networks can be found [here](https://solarlabs.gitbook.io/solarlabs-docs/smart-contract/addresses)
-# Smart contracts for Rarible Protocol
+# Smart contracts for Solarlabs exchange

+Solarlabs Exchange Protocol fork from Rarible Protocol

 Consists of: